TailGlowMusic/blog/blog1.md

 ### Compensation

 I'm not poor anymore, but I'm not rich either.
 I want to compensate everyone who works with me as "fairly" as I can, although I have to be quite honest that I feel like you should be compensated even more "fairly" than the amount of resources I have can provide. **Everyone who performs as a guest musician during one of my sets at any Operation Vesper Loom performance will receive a flat fee of $20 *as a starting point.*** As I explained elsewhere in this document, it's possible that you will receive extra compensation coming from my pay out but I absolutely cannot guarantee that will happen at any particular show.
-Now that we are clear about how the compensation scheme will work, let's talk about what you're expectations are as a contracted guest musician.
+Now that we are clear about how the compensation scheme will work, let's talk about what your expectations are as a contracted guest musician.

 ### Expectations